North Platte downs Gering in outdoor wrestling dual

 Gering coach Jarred Berger said it was fun to compete in an outdoor wrestling match in December.

 “It was really cool and a unique event,” Berger said.
 “It is something I have never been a part of but I have seen it happen but nothing around here.
-So I was fun.
-The North Platte staff, their AD, and coach Dale Hall did a good job putting it on.
+So it was fun.
+The North Platte staff, their AD (Jordan Cudney), and coach Dale Hall did a good job putting it on.
 There was a lot of good energy and we had a blast.
-It was a little chilly and towards the end it got kind of cold, but it was fun.
+It was a little chilly and toward the end it got kind of cold, but it was fun.
 I hope we keep doing it.
 It was a blast.”

-The two teams also lucked out in having decent weather for a December.
+The two teams also lucked out in having decent weather for a December match.

 “We definitely got lucky there,” Berger said.
 “It could have been a lot colder and windy.
 We live in Nebraska, so you are gambling during weather like this.
 It was great weather.
 It really wasn’t that bad.
 They had heaters, so we definitely lucked out.”